Yuri Bashmet: Moscow Soloists

 In 1986, Yuri Bashmet founded the Moscow Soloists chamber orchestra.
 In 1991, when the orchestra was on tour in France, Bashmet, as Art Director, signed a temporary contract with the administration of the city of Montpellier.
 Afterwards the musicians of the orchestra decided to stay in France, a decision untenable for Bashmet himself, who was committed contractually to return to Russia.
 He consequently resigned his position with the orchestra, while inviting the musicians to return to Russia with him.
 Soon after that the orchestra disbanded, and its members have joined other ensembles abroad.

 Bashmet re-established the Moscow Soloists, after returning to Moscow, with new musicians.
+In 2000, Bashmet conducted the first modern performance of the Symphony for Strings by Georgy Sviridov.

 Honours and awards

 When he was a student, Bashmet was granted the Second Award at the International Contest of Violists in Budapest (1975) and Grand Prix at the ARD International Music Competition in Munich (1976), attaining worldwide recognition.

 His artistry has won recognition in various awards and regalia in Russia and abroad.
 He has been granted the high titles of the Honorary Artist of RSFSR (1983), Honorary Artist of the USSR (1991), State Award of the USSR (1986), State Awards of the Russian Federation (1994 and 1996), Аward-1993 "Best Musical Instrument Performer of the Year" (a title comparable to the "Oscar" in cinema).
 Yuri Bashmet is an Honorary Academician of the London Academy of Arts.

 In 1995, he was awarded one of the most prestigious awards in the world, of the "Sonnings Musikfond" in Copenhagen.
 Previous recipients include Igor Stravinsky, Leonard Bernstein, Benjamin Britten, Yehudi Menuhin, Isaac Stern, Arthur Rubinstein, Dmitri Shostakovich, Mstislav Rostropovich, Sviatoslav Richter, and Gidon Kremer.

 In 1999, by the Act of the Minister of Culture of the Republic of France, Yuri Bashmet was granted the rank of the Officer of Arts and Literature.
 In the same time the Prime Minister of Lithuania marked his invaluable impact to the Art by granting Bashmet the highest honor of the Republic of Lithuania.
 In 2000 the President of Italy granted him an honor "For Contribution to Motherland", and in 2002, the president of the Russian Federation Vladimir Putin presented him the honor "For Contribution to Motherland", 3rd grade.
 In 2003, Yuri Bashmet was granted the rank of Commander of the French Légion d'honneur.

 In 2000, the Russian Biographic Society granted Yuri Bashmet the honorary title "The Man of the Year", in 2001 – "Zealot of the Enlightenment".
 In 2003, Bashmet became the laureate of the "Olympus" National Award.

+On 2 June 2022, President Putin presented him with the award of Hero of Labour of the Russian Federation.